-Terminal degree: the highest degree in a field: example, M. Arch (architecture) and MFA (master of fine arts).
+Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).

 Full-time Part-time Total a.)
-Total number of instructional faculty 214 369 583 b.)
-Total number who are members of minority groups 35 116 151 c.)
-Total number who are women 89 192 281 d.)
-Total number who are men 125 177 302 e.)
-Total number who are nonresident aliens (international) f.)
+Total number of instructional faculty 210 276 486 b.)
+Total number who are members of minority groups 30 48 78 c.)
+Total number who are women 94 165 259 d.)
+Total number who are men 116 111 227 e.)
+Total number who are nonresident aliens (international) 9 5 14 f.)
 Total number with doctorate, first professional, or other terminal degree g.)
 Total number whose highest degree is a master's but not a terminal master's h.)
 Total number whose highest degree is a bachelor's i.)
-Total number whose highest degree is unknown or other (Note: Items f , g , h , and i must sum up to item a .)
+Total number whose highest degree is unknown or other (Note: Items f, g, h, and i must sum up to item a.) j.)
+Total number in stand-alone graduate/ professional programs in which faculty teach virtually only graduate-level students 3